-- Ensure decisions regarding future access consider the extent to which new access could alter those attributes through inappropriate design, inadequate planning for operations and management, or by facilitating increased use. - Scale project area based on size and complexity as determined by geographic extent, diversity of recreational and physical setting, and need for coordination among different land management agencies.
+Ensure decisions consider the extent to which new access could alter the recreation settings through inappropriate design, inadequate planning for operations and management, or by facilitating increased use.

+Scale project area based on size and complexity as determined by geographic extent, diversity of recreational and physical setting, and the need for coordination among different land management agencies.